 Since its invention photography has been associated with the recording of reality and has become the norm for the way things appear real to society.
 In a painting it is often automatically assumed that the scene depicted is not as it appeared in reality ... that the artist has included his own feelings, way of seeing and expression.
-On the other hand, in viewing a photograph we mistakenly tend to believe that it is the truth ... that it is a factual document of something that existed in the exact form in which it was recorded.
+On the other hand, in viewing a photograph, we mistakenly tend to believe that it is the truth ... that it is a factual document of something that existed in the exact form in which it was recorded.
 This attitude represents the unfortunate, but commonly held believe that the camera gives us a picture of the world as we would see it without the camera … that the camera simply duplicates what the eye sees ...

 ... nothing could be further from the truth!

-The challenge is not to master the functions of the camera, but to transform the observed into a personal interpretation.
+I think a photographer needs even more imagination than a painter.
+The painter starts with an empty canvas and can entirely invent things.
+The photographer, however, starts with a full one, facing the challenge to envision and reveal the essential, while discarding clutter and the inessential.
+In photography everything is so ordinary and 'real' to start with.
+It takes a lot of imagination to break free from the claws of recording reality.
+Mastering the functions of the camera is nothing more than a precondition ... operating a tool.
+The challenge is the ability to abstract and to transform the observed into personal interpretation.
 Photography is not about capturing a scene, but about expressing yourself ... by shaping and altering the scene through your imagination.
-It’s about opening a window into a different world, a world shaped by emotions rather than by logic.
+It’s a way of opening a window into a different world, a world shaped by emotions rather than by logic.
 Here reality has little or no relevance.